XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

 What components do we need for a basic Reinforcement Learning setup?

+* An Interactor (Observe Data and Apply Actions)
+* A Trainer
+* A Policy

+I will now go over each Component and explain what it is used for set it up for my use case

 ### Interactor

 The interactor Component will be used to: